superstreamlabs/memphis/README.md

 large volumes of streamed and enriched data, modern protocols, zero ops, rapid development,<br>
 extreme cost reduction, and a significantly lower amount of dev time for data-oriented developers and data engineers.

-## ⭐️ Why
+## 🫣 A world without Memphis
-When your application requires a message broker or a queue for various reasons,<br>
+When your application requires a message broker or a queue,<br>
 Implementing one will require you to -
 - Build a dead-letter queue
 - Create observability